grammyjs/website/site/docs/advanced/scaling.md

 ## Webhooks

 If you run your bot on webhooks, it will automatically process updates concurrently as soon as they are received.
-Naturally, in order for this to work well under high load, you should make yourself familiar with [how to use webhooks](../guide/deployment-types.md#how-to-use-webhooks).
+Naturally, in order for this to work well under high load, you should make yourself familiar with [using webhooks](../guide/deployment-types.md#how-to-use-webhooks).
 This means that you still have to be aware of some consequences of concurrency, confer the [subsection below](#concurrency-is-hard).

 Also, [remember that](../guide/deployment-types.md#ending-webhook-requests-in-time) Telegram will deliver updates from the same chat in sequence, but updates from different chats concurrently.